 However, after 20 years on Quicken, I finally decided to simplify a little bit and move to something a little more modern.
-I moved to Personal Capital earlier this year because it focuses more on the investment side of things, which aligns more with my needs.
+I moved to Empower (formerly Personal Capital) earlier this year because it focuses more on the investment side of things, which aligns more with my needs.

-If you haven’t signed up yet for Personal Capital, you really should try it.
+If you haven’t signed up yet for Empower (formerly Personal Capital), you really should try it.
 It’s free and it an awesome piece of online software.
 You link all your financial accounts and it does all the work for you.
 It saved me over $65,000 on fees alone over a 10-year period.

 I love it.
 But, there is one issue that I have with it right now.
-Personal Capital tracks everything – banking, credit cards, investment and retirement accounts, loans, assets, etc. However, it doesn’t let you add manual transactions.
+Empower (formerly Personal Capital) tracks everything – banking, credit cards, investment and retirement accounts, loans, assets, etc. However, it doesn’t let you add manual transactions.

 That works great in a plastic society.
 Everything is logged and trackable.
 But when you’re in a cash society like Panama, that’s a problem.